-Watch out for snowplows and salt trucks.
+- Watch out for snowplows and salt trucks.
 If you come across a snowplow or salt truck, drive slowly and give them the right of way, leaving plenty of room including a minimum of 150 feet to stop.
-Snowplows and salt trucks often make sudden stops and turns, and may not even be aware of your vehicle if the storm is strong, so never try to pass them.
+Snowplows and salt trucks must often make sudden stops and turns, and may not even be aware of your vehicle if the storm is strong, so never try to pass them.

-Eliminate distractions.
+- Eliminate distractions.
 The snow on the ground and cold weather outside your vehicle are concern enough.
 Don’t make things more difficult by distracting yourself with loud music, texting or distracting passengers.
 Give the road your full attention and be attentive of other drivers who may not be driving as safe as you.
 If you must use your phone to contact someone or for directions, consider a hands-free alternative with voice commands so your eyes can remain on the road.

 Unfortunately, accidents happen every winter with thousands of injuries and deaths associated simply with poor road and weather conditions.
 The attorneys at Hupy and Abraham hope that with these few tips in mind you’ll be better equipped to drive in winter storms.
 But in the unfortunate incident that you or a loved one are injured due to another driver's negligent, unsafe actions during inclement weather, please contact our personal injury experts at 800-800-5678 for a free consultation and to ensure that you receive proper compensation for your injuries.